 14. Establishing BEP - BIM Execution Plan

 Once all the above points have been completed, they should be written and saved in one localization.
 A document created in the above mentioned way is called BEP (BIM Execution Plan).
 It is necessary to make it available to all persons involved in the project.
-BEP is, therefore, nothing more than a list of routines and procedures.
+BIM Execution Plan is, therefore, nothing more than a list of routines and procedures.
 It is crucial to keep in mind that the procedures described may evolve during the project.
 That happens, among others, by discovering new, more effective solutions, e.g. file export.
 Therefore, BIM Coordinator needs to regularly update and inform people using the document about its modifications.

 In the next article, we will describe the responsibilities of the BIM Coordinator in the latter stages of the project.